abudri/Docker/HW_and_Projects/Day_3/project/phase3/README.md

 ## Terminal Outputs/Solution

-File solutions is of course in the `docker-compose.yml` file in this directory, ie, above.
+File solution is of course in the `docker-compose.yml` file in this directory, ie, above.

 After the `docker-compose.yml` file was built, this is the result of running `docker-compose up`: